manylabs/flow-ble/GATT-PROFILE.md

 Characteristic Discovery

+### Manylabs Flow Info Service

+Flow Info Service provides information that will be useful for automating the process of setting up a new RasPi device from a browser:

+* flow_pin
+ access: Read
+ Description: Allows reading of PIN from a newly installed flow service

+* wifi_ssid
+ access: Read
+ Description: wifi ssid to connect to
+ Note: this is low priority future feature

+* wifi_password
+ access: Read
+ Description: password for wifi to connect to
+ Note: this is low priority future feature.
+There is a security concern that should be properly resolved

 ### Manylabs Realtime Service

 The realtime services will provide reporting of current value of one or more sensors.